-It takes an extra second or two to write every task rather than the bigger goal, but it helps keep your to-do list easy to execute on.
-You just have to read and act -- no thinking necessary.
+It takes an extra second or two to write every task rather than the bigger goal, but it helps keep your to-do list easy to execute.
+You just have to read and act — no thinking necessary.

 4) Schedule “sprints” and “breaks.”

 Some of your tasks are far more taxing than others.
-If you attempt to finish all your most draining tasks back-to-back -- for example, giving demos for a solid three hours -- you’ll be exhausted by the end.
-And the same applies for semi-mindless tasks, like updating your CRM.
+If you attempt to finish all your most draining tasks back-to-back — for example, giving demos for a solid three hours — you’ll be exhausted by the end.
+And the same applies to semi-mindless tasks, like updating your CRM.
 Try to do that for hours on end, and your boredom will reach Mount Everest heights.